1) What is a Fall Recruiting Program?

 Preparation begins in the summer.
 Research participating employers and conduct informational interviews to identify employers who best match your interests and career goals.

 Revise your resume (see Resume handout) and have it reviewed by your Career Advisor.
 If you have had your resume reviewed previously, you can email your resume to your assigned Career Advisor.
 If not, you will have to make an appointment with your Career Advisor to have it reviewed.
 Appointments fill up early, so we advise you to make an appointment in early June, if possible.
 If you are a 3L and participated in Fall Recruiting last year, you do not need to have your resume reviewed although we advise it.
-All resumes must be reviewed and uploaded into Symplicity by noon on July 12, 2017.
+All resumes must be reviewed, approved and uploaded into Symplicity by noon on Friday, June 29, 2018.

 Read the Career Development Handouts.
 These will give you assistance on resume preparation, interviewing techniques and resources available to research potential employers.

 Polish your interviewing skills.
-Do a mock interview the week of July 31, 2017.
-Formulate your answers to the standard interview questions that employers usually ask (See Career Development Handouts -- Interviewing and Thank You Notes and Callback Interviews) and prepare the questions you want to ask of the employer.
+Do a mock interview the week of July 30, 2018.
+Formulate your answers to the standard interview questions that employers usually ask (see Career Development Handouts -- Interviewing and Thank You Notes and Callback Interviews) and prepare the questions you want to ask of the employer.